An introduction to Reshetnyak's theory of subharmonic distances: Curves in the plane

 \section{Curves in the plane}

-The first section of this chapter is a kind of lumber room.
+The first part of this section is a kind of lumber room.
 It takes the opportunity of introducing the concepts of rotation and turn of curves, to give some flavor about Reshetnyak's construction.
 For example, we encounter the two main examples of subharmonic distances, Riemannian conformal metrics and flat cones.

-The second section of this chapter is intended to be a comprehensive introduction to plane curves of bounded rotation.
+The second part of this section is intended to be a comprehensive introduction to plane curves of bounded rotation.
 They are one of the main object of the theory, and, despite the fact that most of all the needed results are contained in \cite{AR}, it seemed more convenient to give a detailed presentation.